KEGustafsson/SignalK-Telegraf-Influxdb-Grafana-in-docker/README.md

 Grafana:
 - Running in port 3001
-- Data Source (boatdata) is automatically provisioned to Grafana
+- TODO: Data Source (boatdata) is automatically provisioned to Grafana

 Influxdb:
 - Running in default port 8086